 This operation, which also is not recommended for women who want to bear children, can reduce or stop abnormal uterine bleeding by using electrical energy, heat or cold to destroy the endometrium (tissue lining the inside of the uterus).
 Following is one example of how the procedure can be performed: The surgeon inserts a narrow tube called a hysteroscope vaginally into the uterus and then uses the tube’s tiny camera to view the uterine cavity on a monitor while other instruments passed through the hysteroscope destroy the tissue.
 There are a number of other methods for accomplishing the operation.
 Complications can include recurrent symptoms that ultimately lead to hysterectomy to control dysfunctional bleeding.

-For women who desire permanent sterilization but do not want to undergo an abdominal operation, GHS offers the Essure® Micro-Insert System.
+For women who desire permanent sterilization but do not want to undergo an abdominal operation, Prisma Health offers the Essure® Micro-Insert System.
 The first FDA-approved hysteroscopic approach to tubal sterilization, Essure requires no incision or general anesthesia and can be performed in approximately 30 minutes in an outpatient setting.